jimmyAUT/DE_amazon_product_reviews/readme.md

+# End-to-End Data Pipeline for Amazon Product Reviews Analysis

+---

+## Problem statement

+---

+## Project Overview

+This project builds an end-to-end data pipeline for Amazon Product Reviews to transform raw data into clean, structured, and trusted datasets.
+By designing a scalable and tested pipeline with dbt, BigQuery, and Power BI, this project enable fast, reliable, and insightful analysis of customer behaviors, product trends, and sales performance.
+This foundation is crucial because it empowers businesses to make data-driven decisions with confidence, optimize products and marketing strategies, and uncover hidden opportunities in massive datasets that would otherwise be too chaotic to analyze effectively.

 Data source:
 ## Bridging Language and Items for Retrieval and Recommendation
 Yupeng Hou, Jiacheng Li, Zhankui He, An Yan, Xiusi Chen, Julian McAuley